jonathanxu/CP.TwitterClient/README.md

 ### Twitter OAuth

 Use SimpleAuth/Twitter instead of AFNetworking/AFOAuth1Client.
 SimpleAuth has both `Twitter` and `TwitterWeb`, this app uses `Twitter` which interactives with `Accounts.framework` and `Social.framework`.  `Twitter` mode returns consumer secret and token.

+It is easy to switch to `TwitterWeb` and pop up a web view for web OAuth flow.

+### Calling Twitter API

+Once Twitter OAuth credentials are obtained, this app uses GCOAuth (cocoa-oauth) to generate `NSURLRequest` with OAuth signature.

+With `NSURLRequest`, AFHTTPRequestOperation is used to make the actual HTTP call.

+### Tweet Model

+`CPTweet` is a model class that encapsulate a `NSDictionary`.
+It implements NSCoder protocol in order to be serialized and archived/unarchived.